 This could be a really short post where I just tell you to be smart and use common sense but it doesn’t always work out that way and traveling can put you in foreign situations that make you forget or second guess your common sense.

 In short, you can get swindled or robbed anywhere but people tend to get frazzled while in a new environment.
-These tips can work anywhere at anytime but they won’t necessarily protect you everywhere nor all the time.
+These tips can work anywhere at anytime but they won’t necessarily protect you every where at every time.

 Choose your Bag Wisely